Calexico, California

 Calexico, seen from the International Space Station, is situated north of the Mexico–US border.

-Calexico (/kəˈlɛksɪkoʊ/) is a city in southern Imperial County, California.
+Calexico (/kəˈlɛksɪkoʊ/) is a city in southern Imperial County, California, United States.
+As of the 2020 census, Calexico had a population of 38,633.
 Situated on the Mexican border, it is linked economically with the much larger city of Mexicali, the capital of the Mexican state of Baja California.
 It is about 122 mi east of San Diego and 62 mi west of Yuma, Arizona.
 Calexico, along with six other incorporated Imperial County cities, forms part of the larger populated area known as the Imperial Valley.
 First explored by Europeans in the 18th century, Calexico began as a small tent community which was ultimately incorporated in 1908.

 Etymology

 The name of the city is a portmanteau of California and Mexico.
 The originally proposed names were Santo Tomas or Thomasville.
-Mexicali is a similarly named city directly across the international border from Calexico, its name being a portmanteau of the words "Mexico" and "California."
+Mexicali is a similarly named city directly across the international border from Calexico, its name being a portmanteau of the words "Mexico" and "California".